 - There are no spontaneous movements.

-- There is no respiratory effort (examine for one minute).
+- There is no respiratory effort (examine for at least one minute).

-- There are no heart sounds or palpable pulses (examine for one minute).
+- There are no heart sounds or palpable pulses (examine for at least one minute).

 - The pupils are fixed and dilated.